selinaserat/workshopFive_carDealershipOOP/README.md

 # Car Dealership
-A program that keeps track of the dealership's inventory.
+An updated program that keeps track of the dealership's inventory, and allows the user to sell or lease vehicles, all while utilizing abstraction.

 -------------------------
 ## Features